e271828e/Flight.jl/prototypes/kernel/NOTES.md

 bare position and `writer` rendered `"writer #i"`: the failure is exactly "this position resolves to no face", which is the kind's whole subject, and `ReplaySchemaMismatch` would have to carry an empty schema and an empty `unknown` list to say it.
-The `Union{Symbol,Int}` `face` field is the prototype running ahead of Appendix C's "face name" payload, flagged with `frames` for the spec pass.
+Appendix C's payload column names the bare position since D-217.

 `_compile_feed`'s scalar gate is dispatch rather than a comparison — the typed `(Simulation{T}, Trace{T})` method beside the fallback a `Trace{Float64}`